fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/federal_accounts/federal_account_totals/program_activities.md

     + Attributes (object)
-        + `filters` (optional, ProgramActivityTotalsFilterObject) This can filter by time period, object class, and/or program activity being `PARK` or `PAC/PAN`
+        + `filters` (optional, ProgramActivityTotalsFilterObject) This can filter by time period, object class, and/or program activity
         + `limit` (optional, number)
             The number of results to include per page.
             + Default: 10